gjwdyk/Windows-11-VM/Force-Install/README.md

 ![VMware Edit Virtual Machine Settings](17VMwareEditVirtualMachineSettings.png)

-If you do not have virtual printer configured, you can remove this virtual device from the "Windows 11 Professional 64 Bits" Guest.
+If you do not have virtual "Printer" configured, you can remove this virtual device from the "Windows 11 Professional 64 Bits" Guest.
 Select the "Printer", click `Remove` button below, and then click `OK`.

+Whether you have or not have the virtual "Printer" configured, this step is optional.
+Removing the virtual "Printer" will prevent VMware from poping up messages regarding the virtual "Printer".

 ![VMware VirtualMachineSettings HardwarePrinter Remove](18VMwareVirtualMachineSettingsHardwarePrinterRemove.png)

 On "Options" tab and "Advanced" menu, you can have VMware to "Clean up disks after shutting down this virtual machine".
+This is a nice feature to utilize, to auto-maintenance the Guest's disks after each shutdown, so the disks won't get bloated in size and waste storage spaces.

 ![VMware VirtualMachineSettings OptionsAdvanced](19VMwareVirtualMachineSettingsOptionsAdvanced.png)